waynegraham/registry.clir.org/_projects/2014-the-great-commercial-emporium-of-america-economic-h.md

 ---
 layout: project
-title: ""The Great Commercial Emporium of America": Economic History Archives at the New-York Historical Society"
+title: "The Great Commercial Emporium of America": Economic History Archives at the New-York Historical Society
 ---